Skip to content

 unsqueeze(0) shape: torch.Size([1, 1, 3, 3])

-The difference from the previous result is that the current tensor dimension has one more dimension from [1, 3, 3] to [1, 1, 3, 3].
-This is the difference between the two.
+Unlike the previous result, the tensor shape has increased from [1, 3, 3] to [1, 1, 3, 3].
+This is the difference between the two functions.

-Finally, let me add that in fact, we can use the view() function to complete these two methods of removing/increasing dimensions.
-For example, if we want to add another dimension to the data variable of dimension [1, 3, 3], we only need to write:
+Finally, a note: we can also use the view() function to achieve the same dimension addition/removal.
+For example, if we want to add a dimension to the [1, 3, 3] shaped data variable, we just need to write:

 data = data.view([1, 1, 3, 3])